-Geoff attended the University of Waterloo and graduated with a Bachelors of Knowledge Integration (Honours) with minors in Cognitive Science and Philosophy in 2015.
-Geoff has since been involved in fundraising, higher education innovation, and economic development innovation roles and initiatives since graduation.
-He is currently studying Strategic Foresight and Innovation at OCADu - a systematic transdiscipline to help companies, governments and non-profits to innovate.
+Geoff attended the University of Waterloo and graduated with a Bachelor of Knowledge Integration (Honours) with minors in Cognitive Science and Philosophy in 2015.
+He finished his Master of Design in Strategic Foresight and Innovation at OCAD University in 2021.
+Geoff helps companies, governments and non-profits to innovate.
 He is also a game designer and uses games in his professional work.

-Geoff was valedictorian of the 2010 STS graduating class.
+Geoff was the valedictorian of the 2010 STS graduating class.
 In 2012 he spearheaded Spur, an STS alumni pecha kucha event showcasing the diverse ideas and innovations in our community.
 He served on the Alumni Executive between 2012 and 2015.
-Before and after that time, he worked to create strategies for STS for Social Media and for the Alumni Fundraising Campaign.

 Evan Ferguson '10